ir-engine/project-manifest/README.md

 To install all official open source projects for local development, use the following script in the root of your `etherealengine` folder.

-Note: commands starting with a # are not currently up to date with the engine - we are working diligently to get these up to date.

 ```bash
 cd packages/projects/projects